The Rise of O2O Marketing in China

-Online to offline (O2O) marketing allows brands to connect with and reach their consumers and to activate an offline retail experience.
+Online to offline (O2O) marketing allows brands to connect with and reach their consumers and activate an offline retail experience.
 Therefore, it encourages consumers to connect with retailers and take their online connection off-line.

 The Advantage of Using This Strategy

 The success of online to offline marketing – which is estimated to reach over 150 billion USD in consumer spending by 2022 – depends on the digital ecosystem.
 Over 99.1% of consumers have access to mobile Internet and spend an average of five hours and 50 minutes online.
 Therefore, the easiest, most effective way to target this digital consumer is online.